wpilibsuite/frc-docs/source/docs/software/vision-processing/axis-camera/configuring-an-axis-camera.rst

+.. include:: <isonum.txt>

 Configuring an Axis Camera
 ==========================

-.. note:: Three different Axis camera models are supported by the FRC software, the Axis 206, Axis M1011 and Axis M1013.
+.. note:: Three different Axis camera models are supported by the FRC\ |reg| software, the Axis 206, Axis M1011 and Axis M1013.
 This document provides instructions on how to configure one of these cameras for FRC use.
 To follow the instructions in this document, you must have installed the NI FRC Game Tools and Configured your radio

 Connect the camera
 ------------------